Tezza48/Tezza48.github.io/_posts/2017-04-10-targa-24-bit-support.markdown

 ---

-Also it is important that when exporting to Targa in GIMP that you deselect the compression button, leaving that checked lead to a few wasted hours of debugging the 24 bit converter as the resulting image looked like this:
+Also, it is important that when exporting to Targa in GIMP that you deselect the compression button, leaving that checked lead to a few wasted hours of debugging the 24-bit converter as the resulting image looked like this:

 ![Compressed Targa](\img\dissertation\Textured-Sponza-compressed-targa.PNG)